BEDGEBURY FOREST RUNNERS (BFR)

 As ever, our goal is to get people out into the forest taking exercise happily, and the incentive is greater than ever to get out there this term.

-KIT - Happily, running as a sport requires very little kit.
+KIT & WEATHER - Happily, running as a sport requires very little kit.
 Some decent trainers (they do not need to be specialist running trainers although you may like to go down that route in due course), a sports bra for ladies and a light-weight waterproof are all that is needed.
 Gloves and hats are a good idea in the winter.
-We run in pretty much any weather (except when the site is closed by Forestry England for safety reasons), and have extensive knowledge of where to keep you well sheltered if it is raining.
+We run in pretty much any weather (except when the site is closed by Forestry England for safety reasons), and have extensive knowledge of where to keep you well sheltered when needed.
 In that we are running outdoors, in a forest and sometimes on grass, you might get a bit wet, your feet in particular, and there will be small amounts of mud (in winter most of the running is done on well-drained gravel paths).
 This only adds to the outdoor experience in our humble opinion, and should be embraced!
 Some dry socks, shoes and a top are a good idea for when we have have finished.

 DOGS - We love them!
 However they can't be invited along to Monday - Thursday groups due to the nature of the exercises we are doing and use of the Pinetum (where dogs have to be on leads), but lots of people choose to get there a bit early to take their dogs for a spin before the main session starts (or after if you have the time and energy to stay on).
 They are welcome on the Friday runs into the forest.

-COFFEE - A coffee from the exceedingly welcoming cafe afterwards is heartily encouraged for those that want it (restricted to gathering in groups of six and remember your mask).
+COFFEE - A coffee from the cafe afterwards is heartily encouraged for those that want it (restricted to gathering in groups of six and remember your mask).

 BY COMING TO OUR GROUPS YOU ARE SUPPORTING THE UPKEEP OF THE PINETUM AND FOREST AND THE AMAZING CONSERVATION WORK THAT GOES ON HERE.